 Understanding the significant need for higher density dwellings within Shoalhaven to cater for smaller household sizes, Council can consider an adjustment of planning controls to increase densities in strategic centres, new release areas and existing residential areas.
-Through adjusting planning controls in favour of density where appropriate, not only will the supply of dwellings increase from larger developments, but the dwellings delivered by these developments will also be cheaper on case-by-case basis as high density dwellings are generally cheaper to deliver than low-density.
+Through adjusting planning controls in favour of density where appropriate, not only will the supply of dwellings increase from larger developments, but the dwellings delivered by these developments will also be cheaper on a case-by-case basis, as high density dwellings are generally cheaper to deliver than low density dwellings.

-As there are many varied influences affecting the planning of strategic centres and desired development outcomes, opportunities to increase density will be considered in broader strategic work including community testing.
-Adjustments in new release areas can be achieved through land use zone selection rather than specific planning controls and should be limited to low-scale medium-density outcomes noting the local level of shops and services likely to be provided in these areas.
-The exercise of considering increased densities in existing residential areas must be tested with the community, consider local/neighbourhood character and environmental risks.
-Not all settlements can accommodate increased densities or have values sensitive to change
+As there are many varied influences affecting the planning of strategic centres and desired development outcomes, opportunities to increase density will be considered in broader strategic work, including community testing.
+Adjustments in new release areas can be achieved through land use zone selection rather than specific planning controls and should be limited to low-scale, medium density outcomes, noting the local level of shops and services likely to be provided in these areas.
+The exercise of considering increased densities in existing residential areas must be tested with the community, considering local/neighbourhood character and environmental risks.
+Not all settlements can accommodate increased densities, and areas may have values sensitive to change.